MonikaSzucs/comp-2825-computer-architecture-organization/class-2/class2.md

 ... of a rollercoaster - they have lots of boats where people enter and exit constantly it just requires money

 Disneyland
-- ex like a small world peopel wait in line for long time you get a long time on the ride.
-They cut down teh wait time by adding more money to create more seats with no gaps so every 10 seconds someone comes on and off the ride.
+- ex like a small world people wait in line for long time you get a long time on the ride.
+They cut down the wait time by adding more money to create more seats with no gaps so every 10 seconds someone comes on and off the ride.

 ## What are the latency and bandwidth of a pipeline whos stages at 20ns, 15ns, 40ns, 5ns?
 Latency:    20+15+40+5 = 80ns/instruction